 Today we started the day off at a brisk 6 am.
 Everyone groggily rolled out of bed and had breakfast before a big adventure ahead.
 Following breakfast, we ran off to get coffee before the bus picked us up for a tour around Cape Town.

 The drive back to the boat was close to an hour, so everyone relaxed on the way back.
 The rest of the day was a free day, so we all split up and did our own thing until we met back at the boat for a great spaghetti bolognese dinner prepared by Eric and Steph.
-We all huddled together in the cockpit with blankets for dinner trying to stay warm and trying to comprehend how we only have about three days left together, which is a very hard thing to wrap our heads around.
-Day 86 was a great day filled with penguins, rainbows, hikes and amazing scenery.
+We all huddled together in the cockpit with blankets for dinner, trying to stay warm and trying to comprehend how we only had about three days left together, which is a very hard thing to wrap our heads around.
+Day 86 was a great day filled with penguins, rainbows, hikes, and amazing scenery.
 Cape Town is treating us quite well.

 To my fam back home, I miss you guys so much and can’t wait to see you all in a few days.